-6. Further relevant issues
+6. Further Relevant Issues

-6. 1 Relationship with connotation
+6. 1 Relationship with Connotation

 Apparently, words can have a specific profile, either good and pleasant or bad and unpleasant; whenever such a word is uttered, it prompts hearers to expect a following word with a clear (un)pleasant sense - it "sets the scene" for a particular type of subsequent item.
 Yet it is often difficult to show convincingly the role of collocation in the creation and continued existence of semantic prosody.
-What linguists frequently refer to as connotation, or connotative meaning, is, after all, to be found in many single-word items and phrasal verbs (e.g. compact, lean, slim, lanky, skinny, notorious, to drone on, to show off).
-Second, one might wonder whether prosody is equally at work in colligational combinations, such as in league with?
+What linguists - and semanticists in particular have frequently referred to as connotation, or connotative meaning, is, after all, to be found in many single-word items and phrasal verbs (e.g., compact, lean, slim, lanky, skinny, notorious, to drone on, to show off).
+Second, one might well wonder whether or not prosody is equally at work in colligational combinations, such as in league with?
 Also, is its creation related to onomatopoeia?
-Moreover, and perhaps more to the point, connotation itself is not quite as clearcut as one might
+Moreover, and perhaps more to the point, connotation itself is not quite so clear cut as one might suppose: It is routinely defined in the standard sources as "an additional meaning" that is indicative chiefly of "emotional associations (personal or communal)" that a lexical item has beyond its central meaning usually referred to as denotation (in e.g. Richards and Schmidt 2002, Crystal 2003).
+But does this really DEFINE the concept?
+For example, if December and child, selected in the two reference works just cited as illustrations of connotation, are good examples of items with connotative meaning, how come they are not labeled as such in any of the English dictionaries?
+Secondly, if the nouns argument and quarrel are connotation-free near-synonyms, is the closely related feud different in that it exhibits negative prosody, or is it that its special salient semantic features ("long," "violent"), and/or the fact that it is often used in the collocation a bitter feud and in the compound blood feud, rather show its intensity or duration without really contributing anything semantically negative?